omgitstom/stealthisrepo/factpack.md

 ### Development & Execution

+*Understanding the process allows efficient product development and customer satisfaction.*

 - How are product ideas conceptualized, prioritized, and developed?
 - What is the approval process for new features or products?
 - How does the company involve customers in product development?
 - What tools and platforms are used for product and engineering management?
+  - Roadmapping / Specifications
+  - Design
+  - Feedback
+  - Process
 - How are customer personas defined and used?
 - How does the company communicate and launch new features?
+- How does the company measure the success of feature and product launches?

 ## Pricing & Positioning

+*Proper pricing and positioning impact competitiveness and profitability.*

 - How does the company price its products and services?
 - How are offerings positioned in the market?